Araffe/vdc-networking-lab/readme.md

 An NSG is a list of user-defined security rules that allows or denies traffic on specific ports, or to / from specific IP address ranges.
 An NSG can be applied at two levels: at the virtual machine NIC level, or at a subnet level.

-Our NSG will define two rules - one for HTTP and another for TCP port 3000.
-This NSG will be applied at the subnet level.
+Our NSG will define two inbound rules - one for HTTP and another for TCP port 3000.
+We'll create this NSG within our Hub VNet in order to enforce traffic at a central location.
+This NSG will be applied at the first CSR1000V interface (i.e. the interface where traffic would come in from the OnPrem VNet).

-**1)** In the Azure portal under the resource group VDC-Spoke1, click 'Add' and search for 'Network Security Group'.
-Create a new NSG named *Spoke-NSG*.
+**1)** In the Azure portal under the resource group VDC-Hub, click 'Add' and search for 'Network Security Group'.
+Create a new NSG named *Hub-NSG*.

 **2)** Navigate to the newly created NSG and select it.
 Select 'Inbound Security Rules'.
 Click 'Add' to add a new rule and then click the 'Advanced' button.
 Use the following parameters: